I was talking to my mom the other day, and she told me I had to post some paleo recipes; it’s the latest craze, she tells me.

 In a nutshell the paleo diet= no grains, legumes, dairy products, potatoes, refined salt, refined sugar, and processed oils.
 One can enjoy fish, pasture-fed meat, fruit & veggies, nuts and eggs (thank you Wikipedia)

 So of course, right after she mentioned the word paleo I could not stop thinking about paleo.
 Paleo.
 Paleo.
 Paleo.
 I scoured over my repertoire and it turns out that I actually have a few paleo recipes.
-Then it got me thinking about my fig + cherry bites (can I say paleo one more time?)
+Then it got me thinking about my fig + cherry bites.

 And yes, they’re paleo.